dailymotion/vast-client-js/docs/CONTRIBUTING.md

 :tada: Thanks for being here :tada:

-We appreciate any kind of contribution: bug reporting, features request and pull requests.
+We appreciate any kind of contribution: bug reports, feature requests and pull requests.

-Please follow the following sections in order to make your contribution in the right way!
+Please read the following sections before making your contribution.

 ## Report a bug / Request a feature
 To report a bug or request a feature, please [create an issue on GitHub](https://github.com/dailymotion/vast-client-js/issues/new) and follow the guidelines below.

 ### Report a bug
- * Explain with a simple sentence the expected behavior
+ * Explain the expected behaviour with a simple sentence
  * Label the issue as a `bug`
  * Provide the **steps** to reproduce your problem (if possible) or a simple **example** of code
  * Report the **version** of the library you are using
  * Is it a regression from a previous version?

 ### Request a feature or suggest an enhancement
-If you see something that's missing or can be improved, don't hesitate to say it!
+If you see something that's missing or can be improved, please let us know!

  * Explain which feature/improvement you would like to be added to the library.
  * Label the issue as `feature`, `enhancement` or `discussion`